 Using SQL Monitor for the first time

 Under Configuration > Monitored servers, click Add SQL Server (or Add Azure SQL Server if adding an Azure SQL DB instance):

 You need to supply credentials for SQL Monitor to connect to both the host machine and SQL Server instance.
-Click any about the format for entering a server name and the credentials required.icon for more information
+Click any about the format for entering a server name and the credentials required.

 If there is a problem collecting data from a server, click Show log:

-Review the error message, and if required, edit the credentials, or take other remedial action.
-See Account permissions required.
+Review the error message and, if required, edit the credentials or take other remedial action.
+See Permissions required for monitoring servers.